|

 Old Monarch Pass Road

-What you will See: Network of 4WD Trails, Scenic alternative to US HWY 50
+What you will See: Network of 4WD trails, scenic alternative to Hwy 50

-From Hwy 50, turn onto Monarch Pass Road (FR 237) one mile east of the present summit.
+From Hwy 50, turn onto Monarch Pass Road (FR 237) 1 mile east of the present summit.

 Cumberland Pass Trail